eriksvoboda/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 One conclusion that can be drawn is that May is the most optimal month to launch a campaign and December is the least optimal month to launch a campaign.
+Also while successful campaigns seem to be impacted by time of the year, the rate of failure is not seasonly affected.
+Since the number of failed campaigns remains consistent it is not affected by time of year.

 - What can you conclude about the Outcomes based on Goals?